 - 4.1 This policy is informal.
-If the situation cannot be resolved on an informal and voluntary basis by using this procedure, it will be necessary to invoke the Discipline Policy for Staff.
+If the situation cannot be resolved on an informal and voluntary basis by using this procedure, it will be necessary to invoke the Federation Staff Disciplinary Policy.
 This could result in an employee being required to accept redeployment.
 However, if no suitable alternative post can be found and no other suitable alternative courses of action can be identified; or the employee(s) refuse(s) to accept redeployment, it may ultimately be necessary to dismiss the employee(s).
-Every opportunity would be taken to resolve the matter without recourse to dismissal. - 4.2 Senior Leaders considering redeployment and/or disciplinary action are advised to seek advice from the Federation's HR provider. - 4.3 If an employee feels they are being victimised and/or unfairly treated they have recourse to the Federation Grievance Policy (unless disciplinary proceedings have begun, as the Disciplinary Policy for Staff includes the right of appeal). - 4.4 For the purposes of this document, the term "Senior Leader" will mean the Executive Principal or the formally nominated senior employee.
-Alternatively, where a close personal relationship involves the Executive Principal, this term will mean the Chair of Directors or his/her nominated representative who is not an employee in the Federation.
+Every opportunity would be taken to resolve the matter without recourse to dismissal. - 4.2 Senior leaders considering redeployment and/or disciplinary action are advised to seek advice from the Federation's HR provider. - 4.3 If an employee feels they are being victimised and/or unfairly treated they have recourse to the Federation Staff Grievance Policy (unless disciplinary proceedings have begun, as the Federation Staff Disciplinary Policy includes the right of appeal). - 4.4 For the purposes of this document, the term "senior leader" will mean the Executive Principal or the formally nominated senior employee.
+Alternatively, where a close personal relationship involves the Executive Principal, this term will mean the Chair of Trustees or their nominated representative who is not an employee in the Federation.
 No person implementing this procedure shall be a party to the close personal relationship concerned.